Cuban Missile Crisis 1962

 JFK Addressing the Naiton

 The Soviet Union secretly placed nuclear-armed missiles in Cuba, thus upsetting the balance of power.
-American reconnaisance aircraft discovered the missiles in October, before they could become operational.
+American reconnaissance aircraft discovered the missiles in October, before they could become operational.
 President Kennedy demanded their removal and instituted a blockade of Cuba, while calling up reserve forces.
 The world stood on the brink of a nuclear holocaust, but the Soviets, under Premier Khrushchev, blinked and agreed to remove their missiles.

-In the aftermath of the Bay of Pigs crisis, the United States continued to make plans for the ouster of Fidel Castro.
+n the aftermath of the Bay of Pigs crisis, the United States continued to make plans for the ouster of Fidel Castro.
 At the same time, the Soviet Union stepped up its aid to Cuba.
 In August 1962, reports reached Washington of a significant increase in Soviet aid.
 Reports stated that over the previous month, 20 Soviet ships had arrived in Cuba with military supplies.
 The buildup was unprecedented.

 Reconnaissance photos soon made it apparent that the Soviets were installing Sam 2 anti-aircraft missiles in Cuba.
 The Sam 2 was good only against very high flying aircraft such as a U-2.
 Thus, the reason for the missile buildup became the subject of much speculation.
 If the missiles were not there to protect against an invasion, they were obviously there to protect something else.
 Many theories abounded throughout September and early October, but there was no hard evidence.

-On October 14th, the sky over Cuba was clear and a U-2 flight took place.
-By the following night, photo experts had come to the conclusion that the Soviets were building medium-range missile sites in Cuba.
+On October 14th, the sky over Cuba was clear, and a U-2 flight took place.
+By the following night, photo experts had concluded that the Soviets were building medium-range missile sites in Cuba.
 At 8:45 AM on Tuesday, Oct.
 16th, national security advisor McGeorge Bundy knocked on the president's door and broke the news to him.
 Kennedy immediately asked that a meeting be set up with key advisors.
 They were Vice President Lyndon Johnson; Secretary of State Dean Rusk; Secretary of Defense Robert McNamara; Attorney-General Robert Kennedy; Chairman of the Joint Chiefs of Staff General Maxwell D. Taylor; C.I.A.
 Director John McCone; Secretary of the Treasury C. Douglas Dillon; U.N.
 Ambassador Adlai Stevenson; Undersecretary of State for economic affairs George Ball and advisors McGeorge Bundy, Ted Sorensen, Roswell Gilpatric, Llewellyn Thompson, Alexis Johnson and Edwin Martin.
 This group became known as the Excom.
-In addition, Former Secretary of State Dean Acheson and Wall Street banker Robert Lovett attended some of the meetings.
+In addition, former Secretary of State Dean Acheson and Wall Street banker Robert Lovett attended some of the meetings.

 For almost a week, the president and his advisor tried to decide on a course of action.
 In the midst of the meetings, on Thursday, Soviet foreign minister Gromyko had a meeting with Kennedy.
 At the meeting, he gave assurance that the Soviets would never place any offensive weapons in Cuba.
 The initial response, among most of the participants, was that the missiles had to be bombed.
 Slowly a consensus developed on an alternative track, "a blockade against Cuba."
 There were a number of reasons for the shift.
 First, a surprise attack on the missiles reminded many of Pearl Harbor in reverse.
 Second, it soon became clear that there was no such thing as a surgical air strike to remove the missiles.
 It would take almost 1,000 sorties to accomplish 90% of the mission.
 Finally, Kennedy and his advisors felt that foreign governments would not understand the need for such drastic actions.
 Thus, the decision was made to blockade, or "quarantine" Cuba.
 On Monday, October 22, Congressional leaders were brought to the White House and informed of the crisis.